DanielHughes1580/Project_4_Group_5/README.md

 To run the Logistic Regression and Random Forest Models use Jupyter notebooks.
 On the command line run the following command:
     Jupyter notebook

 For the Neural Network models, a google drive account is needed and Google Colab activated.
-The folders listed below need to   be created and all the files in the [Neural Networks](Jupyter_notebooks/Neural Networks/)   directory needto be copied to those folders:
+The folders listed below need to
+be created and all the files in the [Neural Networks](Jupyter_notebooks/Neural Networks/)
+directory need to be copied to those folders:
 /content/drive/My Drive/Colab Notebooks/Project_4/
 Run the neural network files.
 The will:
     1) import dependencies
     2) mount the google drive